 “Promoting arts and culture are central to our role in revitalizing downtown Sacramento and the Royal Chicano Air Force represent the city’s long-standing tradition of cultivating thought and inspiring action through the arts,” said Sacramento Kings President Chris Granger.
 “We’re honored to have an opportunity to add a unique piece by three respected artists that reflects the passion and values of Sacramento.”

-Sacramento County Supervisor Phil Serna (District 1), whose father, former Sacramento Mayor Joe Serna, Jr., was a member of the RCAF, is a lead funder of the project.
+Sacramento County Supervisor Phil Serna (District 1), whose father, former Sacramento Mayor Joe Serna, Jr., was a member of the RCAF, identified the funds for this project.
 “The Royal Chicano Air Force represents one of our region’s great arts traditions, and it is entirely appropriate that their contribution and legacy be in full public view,” said Serna.
 “The envisioned artwork will not only grace the space within the new Golden 1 Center, it will also serve to tell the story of change and who we are as a proud, diverse community.”

 SMAC Chair Rebecca Garrison noted that, “The RCAF has been deeply rooted in the Sacramento community for almost 50 years with a long history of using art to communicate ideas and issues specific to our community.
 It is for this reason and many more that the entire Commission is so pleased to support this important project at Golden 1 Center.”

 “It is an honor and a great creative opportunity for us to be able to bring to Golden 1 Center a new artwork,” noted RCAF artist Stan Padilla of the opportunity.
 “We will express our vibrant cultural roots and the seeds of our common humanity in an innovative project respectfully dedicated to the Sacramento community and region."